 Natural Sciences (Biological)

-The 'Physical' and 'Biological' classifications in Natural Sciences are very flexible, and students often mix modules from the biological and physical sciences, or change their preferred area entirely.
+The 'Physical' and 'Biological' classifications in Natural Sciences are very flexible, and students often mix modules from the biological and physical sciences.

 St John's College has a strong history in the Natural Sciences, including among our alumni the double Nobel Prize winning geneticist Frederick Sanger and the physicist Paul Dirac, one of the founders of Quantum Mechanics.
 We continue these traditions today, with a strong teaching fellowship maintaining broad interests across the sciences.
-There are at least fifteen Fellows and other teaching staff who are directly involved in supervising Natural Scientists in the College (see 'People').
-Recent research by our teaching fellows has been published in the world leading journals Nature and Science.
+There are at least fifteen Fellows and other teaching staff who are directly involved in supervising Natural Scientists in the College.

 The Natural Sciences course at Cambridge is perhaps unique in the UK in its flexibility and broad scope.
 Throughout, the emphasis is on developing an understanding of principles so that graduates are well equipped to both understand and contribute to future scientific advances.
 The broad nature of the course is particularly well suited to modern science, where traditional subject boundaries are being abandoned in favour of cross-disciplinary approaches.

 The supervision system is integral to teaching at Cambridge, and at St John's you will have regular supervisions, usually in groups of 2-3 students.
 In the first year you will have 4 supervisions per week, mostly with teaching Fellows from the college.
 The College also offers considerable additional support, including an excellent library, grants towards the costs of essential books and laptop computers and prizes for academic excellence in Natural Sciences.